 Rich in minerals, especially copper, the mountains have been extensively mined, though otherwise they were for centuries synonymous with isolation and poverty.
 Conversely, it was this very rugged seclusion that saved the area from the worst excesses of marauding invaders experienced elsewhere on the island.
 The Troodos became a haven for dissidents and rebels and a stronghold for the Orthodox church, as evidenced by its wealth of monasteries and painted medieval churches.
 Of all the various rulers of Cyprus, the British made the biggest inroads here, mainly in search of summer retreats in which to escape the relentless heat of the coast.

 Today, with villages losing their young people to the coastal towns or even abroad, the Troodos region is relying more and more heavily on tourism.
-Many traditional homes have been adapted into small hotels, restaurants and agrotourism endeavours.
+Roads have been greatly improved, and many traditional homes have been adapted into small hotels, restaurants and agrotourism endeavours.
 And there’s plenty to reward a few days’ stay here – the south-facing foothills are draped in vineyards, with the higher mountains dotted with hiking and skiing trails, and picnic areas in spectacular settings.
-Declared a national park in 1992, and containing four specified nature reserves, the Troodos Mountains also contain over eight hundred species of plant, twelve of which are endemic; among its birds and animals are the rare Bonelli’s Eagle and the iconic Cypriot mouflon (a species of wild sheep).
+Declared a national park in 1992, and containing four specified nature reserves, the Troodos National Forest Park contains 750 species of plant, of which twelve are endemic; among its birds and animals are the rare Bonelli’s eagle and the iconic Cypriot mouflon (a species of wild sheep).